One more step in our project in Nicaragua

 One of the most significant milestones was the start of the Educational Project in collaboration with the Coffee School of the Ocotal Technology Center.
 During a session of almost three hours, we shared with young students the complete coffee journey: from the Farm to the final consumer.
 Cultivation, processing, export, logistics, roasting, marketing and preparation were some of the topics covered to show them the richness and diversity of the professional world of Coffee.

-These types of meetings, which will be repeated periodically, seek to inspire new generations and demonstrate that Coffee is not only a tradition, but also an opportunity for the future.
-In Nicaragua, as in many producing countries, generational change is one of the great challenges, and at Coffee Heritage we want to be an active part of the solution.
+These kinds of gatherings, which will be held regularly, aim to inspire new generations and show that coffee is not only a tradition, but also a future opportunity.
+In Nicaragua, as in many producing countries, generational renewal is one of the major challenges—and at Mare Terra Coffee, we’re committed to being an active part of the solution

 Looking ahead